 Arno and Paulien started building cabins together because they were, to put it bluntly, fed up with the “monotonous and boring” housing they found around them in Rotterdam.
 In an effort to switch things up, they decided to create their own surroundings and started with a ship to live on.
 They called it Qrooz, and it was a fusion of a mobile apartment, office and holiday home.
 After exploring the Netherlands for a year, they sold Qrooz — but not before it won Best Consumer Design category in the 2007 Dutch Design Awards.
 They went on to build their own house, three cabins, and three more ships.

-We sat down with Paulien to find out more about this innovative project, and here’s what she told us…
+We sat down with Paulien to find out more about their fifth ship, the Marine Cabin, and here’s what she told us…

 WHY DID YOU DECIDE TO START BUILDING SHIPS?
 DO YOU HAVE A NAUTICAL BACKGROUND?

 Paulien van Noort: “We don’t have a nautical background.
 Having a ship means that you can take your home with you anywhere you would like to go (on the water) and it gives freedom.
 That appealed to us.”